"You have yours."

 3rd person: his/hers/its (singular), theirs (plural)

 Note that for the 2nd person it looks the same for both singular and plural number.
 In Danish, this is not the case - they are different.
-And what you did in your sentence is you messed up a plural subject ("you", like "y'all" or "you, guys") with a possessive pronoun declined as if you were talking to a single person.
+And what you did in your sentence is you mixed up a plural subject ("you", like "y'all" or "you, guys") with a possessive pronoun declined as if you were talking to a single person.

 Whether you should use dit or din depends on grammatical gender of the object you are talking about.
 In this sentence we do not know what that is, so both options should be accepted as an answer.